doz-a/LIRI-bot/README.md

 # LIRI-bot
 Making a LIRI bot utilizing node

+12/18/19
+Version 1

-### Basic Use
+# Basic Use
 LIRI bot is a terminal based API searcher.
 A user can make searches by using the following commands:

-## node liri.js movie-this "movie name"
+### node liri.js movie-this "movie name"
 Searches OMDB API for the movie, and responds with info about the title, year released, rating, language, plot, actors

-# node liri.js spotify-this-song "song name"
+### node liri.js spotify-this-song "song name"
 Searches Spotify API for the song name, responds with artist name, an album name and a song preview link

-# node liri.js concert-this "artist name"
+### node liri.js concert-this "artist name"
 Searches bands in town API for an artist, and displays upcoming concerts with venue location and dates

-# node liri.js do-what-it-says
+### node liri.js do-what-it-says
 Reads a text file separate from the javascript file, and runs the spotify-this-song command for the song "I Want it That Way" Text file can be updated to run movie-this for a movie name, or concert-this for an artist

 # App Organization

-3. Give start-to-finish instructions on how to run the app
+### liri.js
+1. npm packages required at the top
+2. readText function utilizes built in npm fs package to read the random.txt file and the data in the file as arguments for node command do-what-it-says
+3. getMovie function retrieves movie information from the OMDB API and displays info in the terminal
+4. getMusic function retrieves song information from Spotify's API and displays info in the terminal
+5. getConcert function retrieves concert information about an artist from the bands in town API and displays info in the terminal
+6. switcher function uses switch case to pass in argument 2 and argument 3 from the provess.argv array, and runs one of the four commands

 4. Include screenshots, gifs or videos of the app functioning

-5. Contain a link to a deployed version of the app
-6. Clearly list the technologies used in the app
-7. State your role in the app development
+### Technologies used
+1. Javascript
+2. NodeJS packages
+3. bands in town API
+4. OMDB API
+5. Spotify API

+### Developers
+1. Miguel Delos Santos

-# Using Gifs:
+## Using Gifs:

 Readme break time!
 Random Kitty Gif: